 The Internal Governance Framework ("IGF") provides an overview of the internal governance organisation that forms the foundation for all decision-taking activities within BNG Bank.
-In relation to risk management, the IGF describes how risk management is organised in the 'Three Lines of Defence' ("3LoD") model and how decisions on risk topics are structured in the Risk Management Charter.
-The Risk Management Framework (RMF) is an important component within the IGF and it consists of the following overarching framework documents and policies on general and specific risk related topics: risk governance, risk appetite statement and risk definitions.
+In relation to risk management, the IGF describes how risk management is organised in the 'Three Lines of Defence' ("3LoD") model and how decisions on risk topics are structured in the several committee mandates and charters of internal control functions.
+The Risk Management Framework (RMF) is an important component within the IGF and it consists of the following overarching framework documents and policies on general and specific risk related topics: risk governance, risk appetite framework and risk definitions.
 Risk management is concentrated within the Risk Management department.
 This department identifies, assesses, measures and monitors risks, and reports to the responsible committees.
-These risks consist of credit risk, market risk, liquidity risk, operational risk and other risks.
-The Risk Management department facilitates the management of strategic risk by managing the risk policies and risk appetite framework.
+These risks consist of credit risk, market risk, liquidity risk and operational risk.
+The Risk Management department also facilitates the management of strategic risk by managing the risk policies and risk appetite framework.
 Risk Management is represented in the Executive Committee by the Chief Risk Officer.
 It is also represented in the Asset & Liability Committee and the Capital Committee.
 It has an unrestricted reporting line to the Supervisory Board.
 In addition, the Credit Risk Assessment department advises on policy proposals with respect to credit risk, while as part of the lending process it also provides independent assessments and advice on risks relating to credit and review proposals for clients and financial counterparties.
 The Credit Risk Assessment department is represented in BNG Bank's Credit Committee.
 Both the Risk Management and Credit Risk Assessment departments are represented in the Credit Committee, the Financial Counterparties Committee and the Investment Committee.
-BNG Bank also has an Compliance Department, charged with the monitoring of compliance with all relevant legislation, the management of reputational risk, and the supervision of employee conduct.
-Further second line of defence functions are the information security function and the management control function, positioned within the Finance & Control Department.
+BNG Bank also has a Compliance Department, charged with the monitoring of compliance with all relevant legislation and the management of compliance risk, such as employee conduct.
+Further second line of defence functions are the information security function, which has security risk within its scope and the management control function, positioned within the Finance & Control Department.
 All second line functions report to the Chief Risk Officer, except the management control function which reports to the Head of Finance and Control.
 The independence of all second line functions and their reporting lines are documented in charters.

 Third line risk management functions are performed by the Internal Audit Department ("IAD").
 The IAD periodically conducts operational audits in order to evaluate the structure and performance of BNG Bank's risk management systems and to assess compliance with the applicable legislation.
 The IAD functions as an independent entity within BNG Bank and reports to the Executive Committee.
-It also has a reporting line to the Supervisory Board..
+It also has a reporting line to the Supervisory Board.
 The Executive Committee periodically discusses the structure and performance of BNG Bank's internal risk management and control systems with the Supervisory Board and the Risk Committee.